 Now that you’ve chosen the software you want to use, the next step is to get the actual 8-bit sounds.
-To do this, you’re need something called Virtual Studio Technology.
-It’s a plug-in that you add to your chosen software which comes with the basic chiptune sounds you’ll need.
+To do this, you’re need something called a VST.
+VST is an acronym for “Virtual Studio Technology“.
+It’s an audio plug-in added to your chosen software.
+It comes with the basic chiptune sounds you’ll need.

 Just like the apps we talked about earlier, there are free and paid versions of VSTs available.

 Uploading Directly From Gaming Consoles

-Listen To Other Artistes — Step 1
+Listen To Other Artistes

-Create The Melody — Step 2
+Create The Melody

 Now, melodies might not come when you expect.
 So, ensure you keep a recording device near you so that when the melody does come, you can easily save it.
 You don’t have to go out and get a recording device, your phone should work just fine.

-Start Adding A Few Notes — Step 3
+Start Adding A Few Notes

 This process might feel a little complicated and stressful.
 However, all you need to do is have some patience and keep trying.
 With enough practice, you’ll be laying down notes for fun!

-Play Around With Some Effects — Step 4
+Play Around With Some Effects